floydrise/event-planner/README.md

 mentioned below.
 Containerised using Docker and deployed to Render.
 Front-end build with React, bundled and then served as static files from Hono.
 Both front-end and back-end live in the same repo.

+## 🖲️ Functionality:

+A user can log in with their social account (Google/GitHub), fill a form and create an event - title, description, date and time, after which they'll be redirected to a list of events.
+They can view a preview of the events, expand an event and see the whole information, edit an event (title and description) and delete an event.

 ### 💻 Tech used:

 > [Bun](https://bun.sh/) - Runtime environment / Package manager